 This tip I’ve borrowed from a medical drama I’ve (admittedly) watched through six times – “Grey’s Anatomy”.
 Watching Meredith and Cristina “dance it out” after an especially intense day brought me to my feet and I found myself doing the same – a fantastic example of mirror neurons at work.
 Whether you’re jumping up and down waving your arms and hands, or doing your best impression of the robot, this type of play is a great way to loosen up and enjoy the moment.
 Every time I dance it out, I forget my woes by the middle of the song.

 Nine months before I was widowed, I was saying good riddance to endometriosis – and the seven years of doctors, hospitals, and painful surgeries I endured – through an ovariohysterectomy.
 Between my sickness and widowhood, I’d missed out on a large portion of my young adult life leaving me with a lot of things I’ve always wanted to try.
 Longboarding was big on the list, so I finally bought one this summer.
-When it arrived I unwrapped it immediately like a kid at Christmas.
-Before taking it outside, I did something I knew I could get away with because I was the woman of the house – I unwrapped my board and took it for a ride in my kitchen.
+When it arrived I unwrapped it immediately like a kid at Christmas and took it for a ride in my kitchen before I even went outside.
 Talk about feeling a rush of playfulness!
 In that moment I could have cared less about the hardwood floors I’d just cleaned the day prior.
 The whole idea was to feel like a kid again, ditch the rules and enjoy playing and that’s exactly what I got.
 I now enjoy longboarding through my neighborhood on a daily basis and I look forward to bringing my board with me on my next California beach trip where I can cruise the bike paths of my favorite L.A. beaches.

 I’ve always enjoyed baking and last year I took this to a whole new level of fun!
 In general, cooking is therapeutic for me because I purposefully alter or invent my own recipes in the spirit of creation.
 Using my mom’s famous cream cheese frosting recipe as my base, I experiment with fruits, flavors and textures to create unusual types of cupcakes.
 The essence of play is spread all over the kitchen island.
 It’s rewarding to let my mind wander and construct an edible creation, and then enjoy sharing and eating it with friends or family.